strapi/documentation/user-docs/latest/users-roles-permissions/managing-administrators.md

 ![Edit an administrator account](../assets/users-permissions/administrator_edit-info.png)

-The table displayed in the *Administration panel > Users* interface allows to access all information regarding each administrator, where it is also possible to edit this information.
+The table displayed in the *Administration panel > Users* interface allows to access all information regarding each administrator, where it is also possible to edit that information.

 To edit an administrator account: